SachinBN10/SachinBN10/README.md

 # 💫 About Me:
-I'm Currently working on Data Analytics internship project
+I'm Currently working on Data Analytics internship project “Airiant” Reach out to me at:- sachinbnsachin73@gmail.com

 ## 🌐 Socials: